kongware/scriptum/README.md

 ```
 As opposed to static type checking type errors are usually only thrown after a function is applied.
 However, frequently partial application is sufficient to trigger an error (see line `A`).

-## Downside of the Type Validator Approach
+## Downside of the approach

-The attentive reader has probably already anticipated the decisive downside of the validator approach.It is associated with the lack of type inference.
-There is no guarantee that an associated type matches its term:
+The attentive reader has probably already anticipated the decisive downside of the validator approach: There is no type inference and thus no guarantee that an associated type matches its term:

 ```javascript
 const length = fun(s => s.length, "Number => String"); // accepted